 Preschool for 3s and 4s

-- Two classrooms lead by Mrs. Kuper and Mrs. Aldridge, along with aides for each classroom
+- Three classrooms lead by Mrs. Kuper, Mrs. Andrews and Mrs. Aldridge, along with Teacher Aides for each classroom

 - PreK3: Tuesdays and Thursdays from 8:00-11:00 am